 RFPs aren't just procurement paperwork—they're strategic alignment tools.
 When done right, the RFP process forces organizations to:

-AI-driven RFP platforms now accelerate this strategic discovery by analyzing proposal patterns across hundreds of submissions, surfacing innovative approaches you might have missed.
+AI-driven RFP platforms now accelerate this strategic discovery by analyzing proposal patterns, surfacing innovative approaches you might have missed.

 A well-defined objective is the backbone of any Request for Proposal.
 Vague objectives generate vague proposals.
-We've seen RFPs asking vendors to "improve our security posture"—and then receiving proposals ranging from $15K firewall upgrades to $2M zero-trust architecture overhauls.
+RFPs asking vendors to "improve our security posture" can receive proposals ranging from firewall upgrades to comprehensive zero-trust architecture overhauls.

 Specificity eliminates this noise.
 Better: "Achieve SOC 2 Type II compliance for our SaaS platform (currently processing 2M transactions/month across AWS infrastructure) within 6 months, including penetration testing, policy documentation, and auditor liaison."